timkulp/ItsNotMagic/README.md

 *It’s Not Magic* is about encountering the unknown when our quest for power leads to our darkest places.

-Throughout this adventure the players will be facing fear, other worldly horrors and powers unlike anything seen before.
-Take inspiration for this adventure from tales where humanity seeks forbidden knowledge such as the stories of H.P.
-Lovecraft or strange journeys like William Hope Hodgson.
-The experiences of the players are other worldly, strange and from these things, terrifying.
+Throughout this adventure the players will be facing fear, other worldly horrors and powers unlike anything they've seen before.

+### Reading for Inspiration

+* H.P.
+Lovecraft tales are full of those who pursue the unknown.
+Lovecraft provides excellent descriptions of spaces and objects.
+Check out stories such as *The Color Out of Space* or *The Outsider* for how to describe things in detail while building images in the player's imagination.
+Side note, The Outsider is an amazing story that I highly recommend regardless of use.
+* William Hope Hodgson provides excellent writings on strange creatures and journeys in tales like *The House on the Borderland* or *The Boats of Glen Carrig*.
+Both stories explore strange and unknown places.
+I like to use bits of Hodgson's descriptions (usually his descriptions are way too long for a game session).

 ### Sanity & Horror

 In this adventure we will be exploring other worldly horrors that pull apart the character's sanity.
 To represent this, implement the optional **Sanity** score.
-Each encounter with madness will eat away at this score until all that is left is a slobering, blob of player character.
+Each encounter with madness will eat away at this score until all that is left is a slobbering, blob of player character.

 All player characters start with 10 sanity.

 * **Ten (10)** represents a firm grip on the player character's known world.
 * **Six (6)** represents the player character is slipping.
-Halucinations can occur but the PC still knows what is real.
+Hallucinations can occur but the PC still knows what is real.
 * **Three (3)** represents the PC can't distinguish between what is real and what isn't anymore.
 * **Zero (0)** represents total madness where the PC is catatonic.

 Take madness as a great opportunity to role play and reward PCs who explore their character's grip on reality.

+Notice, I don't provide specifics on what costs sanity or how to recover.
+That is up to you as a game master.
+Have fun with it or ignore this all together.
+It's your game!

 ## Mood